E-Fumi/PharmaDataMining/README.md

 ### The Data

 The cleaned and augmented dataset lists the properties of over 40,000 bioactive compounds.
-Besides name and chemical formula, which are not relevant for the statistical analysis, each compound has 10 or 11 entries which do play a role:<br/>
+Besides name and chemical formula, which are not relevant for the statistical analysis, each compound has 10 or 11 entries which do play a role; 9 of these quantify properties that define the chemical space that the molecules occupy.<br/>

+#### Size

 - Molecular weight: the sum of the mass of all constituent atoms within the molecule<br/>
 - Heavy atom count: the number of non-hydrogen atoms in the molecule<br/>

-- <br/>
-- <br/>
-- <br/>
-- <br/>
-- <br/>
+#### Flexibility

+- Rotatable bond count: the number of bonds in the molecule that can freely rotate around their axis.<br/>
+- Double bond equivalents: a<br/>

+#### Polarity

-- <br/>
+- LogP:<br/>
+- Topological polar surface area:<br/>

+#### Composition

-- <br/>
+- Inorganic Flag:<br/>
+- Hydrogen bond donor count:<br/>
+- Hydrogen bond acceptor count:<br/>

+#### Other

+- Max phase: the maximum phase of clinical research reached by a compound<br/>
+- Target system: the organ system in the body that is targeted by a compound<br/>

 <br/>